 - How to stay vigilant about your safety

 The first wave: Widespread delays and disruptions in breast cancer care

 On March 11, 2020, the World Health Organization (WHO) said that COVID-19 had become a pandemic — a disease that has spread across multiple countries.
 The U.S. declared a national emergency shortly after.
-As the first shutdowns began and many of us were learning the term “social distancing” for the first time, thousands of Americans received even more troubling news: they were diagnosed with breast cancer.
+As the first shutdowns began and many of us started to learn the term “social distancing," thousands of Americans received even more troubling news: they had a breast cancer diagnosis.

 Nancy Richards, 67, of Barnstable, Mass., was one of those people.
 She found out in March that she had invasive ductal carcinoma.
 Because it was her second breast cancer diagnosis, she quickly made up her mind about what to do without having to do much research.